ibm-cloud-docs/Cloudant/query/using_views.md

 ```
 {: codeblock}

-See the example of a global query that returns all users (where the key for the view matches are
+See the example of a global query that returns all users (where the key for the view matches is
 either `amelie.smith@aol.com` or `bob.smith@aol.com`):

 ```sh